-I picked up Lean In hoping to find a female role model, a woman who would inspire me to reach for the next levels in my career, someone whose wisdom I could pass on to other young women I work with.
-Instead I found myself berated for not being an All Star Go-Getter.
-Sandberg made me feel like it was my faout that women don’t take leadership positions in our country.
+I picked up Lean In hoping to find a female role model, a woman who would inspire me to reach for the next levels in my career, someone whose wisdom I could pass on to other young women.
+Instead, I found myself berated for not being an All-Star Go-Getter.
+Sandberg made me feel like it was my fault that women don’t take leadership positions.
 Her advice was that I needed to “act like a man,” but if I act like a man people (including other women) will respect me less.
-Women are expected to be caregivers and humble so they need to play games to negotiate raises and get their team members to do their work.
+Her book states that women are expected to be caregivers and humble which means they need to play games to negotiate raises and get their team members to do their work.

 I wonder, who are these weak, insecure, trembling, scared women that Sandberg uses in her examples?
 I cannot relate at all.
-My friends and the women I work with are confident go-getters who tackle challenges.
-They work through problems with the motto “if at first I don’t succeed I’ll try again.”
+My friends and the women I work with are confident self-starters who tackle challenges.
+They work through problems with the motto “if at first, I don’t succeed I’ll try again.”
 They don’t let fear stop them.

 I work in a field predominantly made up of men.
 I am usually the only woman in the room.
-While I have trouble with much of Sandberg’s advice, I think the best take-away from this book is that you can’t let fear or your own insecurities stop you from going after your goals.
+While I have trouble with much of Sandberg’s advice, I think the best takeaway from this book is that you can’t let fear or your own insecurities stop you from going after your goals.
 Even if your goal is scary or challenging you should still go for it.
-If only the book concentrated more on how readers can overcome different types of insecurities or focused on real career navigation techniques.
+I wish Sandberg’s book concentrated more on how readers can overcome different types of insecurities or focused on real career navigation techniques.

 Have you read Lean In?
 Did you find Sheryl an inspiring mentor?
-I’d love to hear your thoughts!
+I’d love to hear your thoughts in the comments below.